 A fraudster might swap or wave your card separately for the same amount on two different POS machines.
 While one of these is to pay for your purchase, the other will help the fraudster shop free for the same amount.

-And merchants can get away saying that the POS machine was faulty or the transaction was recorded by error.
+And merchants can get away with saying that the POS machine was faulty or the transaction was recorded by error.

 7. Account Takeover Fraud

 They will bleed your finances till they reach zero.
-Usually, these fraudsters will even impersonate you at banks physically, though at a distant location to avoid recognition.
+Usually, these fraudsters will even impersonate you at banks physically, though at a distant location, to avoid recognition.

-Usually, account takeover means you won’t be able to access own money.
+Usually, an account takeover means you won’t be able to access your own money.
 Account access codes for net banking, app banking and other financial transactions will be blocked because the fraudster will change passwords.

 And often, they’ll sell off your investments while splurging money on your credit card with impunity.